Canardoux/flutter_sound/doc/tau/architecture.md

 - Solar 2D
 - ...

-This alyer is independant of the target OS.
+This layer is independant of the target OS.
 The API is general enough to accomodate various target OS.

 ## The OS layer